Creating Parenting Plans That Work In Oregon

 Parenting plans should be a unique expression of each family’s strengths and take into account the age of the child(ren) and the needs of the child(ren).
 No two families are exactly alike and therefore a cookie-cutter approach will not work.
 Parenting plans are typically based on each parent’s historic relationship with a child, but they also need to take into account that each child’s needs will change as that child grows.

 Increasingly, fathers are taking a more active role in their children’s lives and the law ensures that the courts must approach parenting schedules in a gender-neutral manner.
 The bottom line is that a parenting plan or schedule must be based on the best interests of the child.

-Our attorneys have extensive experience in working with parents to develop parenting plans that are not only workable, but also in a child’s best interests.
+Attorney Barbara Aaby has extensive experience in working with parents to develop parenting plans that are not only workable, but also in a child’s best interests.
 When there is a dispute about the parenting plan including legal custody, Aaby Family Law, PC, has extensive experience working with psychologists in the area who conduct parenting evaluations.
-Barbara Aaby was the past chair of the American Bar Association’s Child Custody Committee, and she brings years of experience and knowledge to assist parents in working toward the best outcome for their children.
+Ms. Aaby was the past chair of the American Bar Association’s Child Custody Committee, and she brings years of experience and knowledge to assist parents in working toward the best outcome for their children.

 Considering The Best Interests Of Your Children